carissaph/carissaph.github.io/README.md

 ### Health Risk Assessment of Agricultural Environment

-This research aimed to quantify contamination levels in water, soil and rice within agricultural environments near industrial areas.
-A three-year quantitative sampling plan was designed and executed, collecting over 10,000 in-situ samples and real-time IoT sensor data.
-Monte Carlo simulations were applied to both real-time and historical datasets, enabling health risk assessments based on hazard ratios of eight heavy metal contaminants.
-Leading a multidisciplinary team across nine institutions, I ensured a robust experimental design and data-driven methodologies, producing reliable results.
-Additionally, I managed a $550K R&D project, achieving a 30% profit margin while delivering ESG-focused consultations to stakeholders, optimizing environmental and business operations.
+This research quantified contamination levels in water, soil, and rice within agricultural areas near industrial zones.
+A three-year sampling plan collected over 10,000 in-situ samples and real-time IoT sensor data. **Monte Carlo simulations** were applied to both real-time and historical datasets to assess health risks based on hazard ratios of eight heavy metal contaminants.
+Leading a multidisciplinary team across nine institutions, the project delivered rigorous, data-driven results — including a $550K R&D initiative with a 30% profit margin and ESG-focused consultations for environmental and business stakeholders.

 ![Methodology](/assets/img/Health_Risk_Assessment.png)